 Under Section 173 certain consequences follow upon a conviction for a corrupt or illegal practice, namely a person convicted of a corrupt or illegal practice shall be incapable for the relevant period of being elected to the House of Commons or holding any elective office.
 Additionally, a person convicted of a corrupt practice under Section 60 or an illegal practice under Section 61 is incapable of being registered as an elector for the relevant period.
 The relevant periods for Sections 60 and 61 are 5 and 3 years respectively.

-The principal purpose of the relevant legislation (Representation of the People Acts 1983 and 1985, Elections and Referendums Act 2000, and the Electoral Administration Act 2006), is to maintain the integrity and probity of the electoral process.
+The principal purpose of the relevant legislation is to maintain not only the integrity and probity of the electoral process but public confidence in it.
 Proceedings for major infringements will normally be in the public interest.

 Proceedings for other infringements may not be in the public interest in situations where:

 - the offence is of a ‘technical’ nature which does not infringe the spirit of the legislation;